 I’m bringing him up again now because the rest of 2020 is going to involve him as well!
 More Ruby (which belonged to his grandfather), some fun outdoor builds, finishing his office/guest bedroom (especially now as he’s working from home for the foreseeable future!), and a few other projects and surprises.
 I know it’s cheesy to say, but I found a great dude who makes me laugh and I plan on him sticking around, so thank you for welcoming him and getting to know him a little through the Ruby videos we do together.

-The Master Bedroom Feature Wall
+The Primary Bedroom Feature Wall

 This is one I can’t wait to share, but we need a few more supplies before it can be fully completed.
 This is a sneak peek!